Correspondence learning between morphologically different robots via task demonstrations

 This experiment was designed to retrieve the cup to a goal position.
 Therefore the task success can be evaluated by comparing the goal position and the final position of the object after action execution (even though no information related to the object is used during control).
 We measured the error between the desired and actual positions for the transfer in both directions at different time steps during training and plot the error statistics along with the training loss in Fig.~\ref{cup-pulling-results}.
-First of all, the results provide the mean and variance of the final position errors obtained with 30 runs.
-Note that we only present the results for the novel task configurations.
+First of all, the results provide the mean and variance of the final position errors obtained with 30 runs in the novel task configurations.